cortex-lab/alyx/scripts/deployment_examples/alyx-docker/README.md

 ## TODO
-* add logging/cron jobs to ibl_alyx_bootstrap.sh script (not great, but workable for now)
 * flesh out ibl_alyx_bootstrap.sh to handle more of the deployment/redeployment?
 * write instructions in the Alyx playbook
 ---